dougeby/IntuneDocs/InTuneDocs/deploy-use/azure-portal-for-microsoft-intune-mam-policies.md

 [!INCLUDE[classic-portal](../includes/classic-portal.md)]

-## Use the Azure portal
-The Azure portal lets you create and manage mobile app management (MAM) policies.
+The Azure portal is used to create and manage mobile app management (MAM) policies for:

-Azure portal supports creating MAM policies for:
 - Apps running on devices that are **enrolled and managed in Intune**.

 - Apps running on devices that are **not enrolled** in any MDM solution.
 - Apps running on devices that are **enrolled in a third-party MDM solution**.

 >[!IMPORTANT]

-> If you are using the Intune admin console to manage your devices, you can create a MAM policy that supports apps for devices enrolled in Intune by using the [Intune admin console](configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console.md).
+> The Azure portal is the new admin console for creating MAM policies, but you can also create a MAM policy that supports apps for devices enrolled into Intune by using the [Intune admin console](configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console.md) for MDM scenarios.

-> You might not see all MAM policy settings on the Intune admin console.
-The Azure portal is the new admin console for creating MAM policies.
-If you create MAM policies both on the Intune admin console and in the Azure portal, the policy in the Azure portal is applied to the apps and deployed to users.
+> You might not see all the MAM policy settings available on the Intune admin console.
+Additionally, if you create MAM policies both on the Intune admin console and in the Azure portal, the policies created in the Azure portal will override the ones created on the Intune admin console.
+In this scenario, the Azure portal MAM policies will be applied to the apps and deployed to users.

 ## Sign in to the Azure portal and customize your start page